fbpx

 Credit: Walt Disney Animation

-Kimball also created Lady Tremaine’s cat Lucifer.
+Kimball also created Lady Tremaine’s cat, Lucifer.
 But the secret lies in the inspiration for the feisty feline.
 Lucifer was inspired by Kimball’s own cat named Feetsy.
-One day, when Walt Disney was visiting Kimball, Feetsy wouldn’t leave the pair of animators alone.
+According to the story that’s been passed down for decades, Walt Disney was visiting Kimball, and during the visit, Feetsy wouldn’t leave the pair of animators alone.
 This led Walt to ask Kimball to create Lucifer after Kimball’s very own calico cat.

 “Cinderella” saved Walt Disney from bankruptcy.

 If there’s an award for the most “try-try-againest” entrepreneur on earth, it would have to go to Walt Disney himself.
-He didn’t become successful because of unlimited funding.
-He became successful because he never gave up.
-Walt faced multiple hardships and failures as he began his career.
+He didn’t become successful because of an unlimited amount of funding.
+Rather, he became successful because he never gave up.
+Walt faced multiple hardships and failures as he began his career, but he used those failures to motivate him to get back up and try things differently.
+His method seems to have worked, as The Walt Disney Company has now celebrated its 100th anniversary.

 Snow White and the Seven Dwarfs